Ethiopia - How to visit Danakil Depression

 The Merkato is a two-kilometer drive from St George's Church and Minilik Square.
 I took the bus and it was easy because the locals are very friendly and helpful.
 The Merkato area is huge and leads me through several streets and corners.
 There are all sorts of stuff here, typically African and hot and stuffy, but not as narrow as e.g. in West African markets (e.g. Ivory Coast).

 Had my hotel near the Edna Mall, because it is the easiest and fastest to be back at the airport for the departure tomorrow.
-Here it was fast to find something good to eat without having to fear to travel home with stomach poisoning.
+This area is perfect to find something to eat without getting food poisoning.

-6. The cathedral next in EDNA area called "Medhane-Alem Cathedral"
+The cathedral next to EDNA area is called "Medhane-Alem Cathedral"

-Doesn't really look like, but its the second largest cathedral in the whole of Africa and the largest in Ethiopia.
+Doesn't really look like it, but it's the second-largest cathedral in the whole of Africa and the largest in Ethiopia.

 But now I first will go home and prepare for the trip to Turkmenistan, Azerbaijan and Iran.